 As NEXO can amend the terms and conditions anytime, there's certainly room to scam borrowers since the crypto lending platform isn't regulated and doesn't even have a lending license.
 When borrowing crypto from Nexo, you won't get any legal loan agreement and Nexo isn't listing the entity from which you are borrowing.
 This means, that legally you have no idea where the money is coming from.
 Nexo hides behind shell companies all around the world, lies about being regulated, and refuses to address critical questions about their services.

 Insured funds up to $375 M

-The current lending process, as explained above, is an "excellent" safety net for the investors.
+The current lending process, as explained above, is an "excellent" safety net for investors.

-Additionally to that, Nexo partnered up with BitGo, a company specialized in multi-signature encryption technology.
+Additionally, Nexo partnered up with BitGo, a company specialized in multi-signature encryption technology.
 Some of BitGo’s investors are Goldman Sachs, Craft Ventures, Galaxy Digital Ventures, and many more.
-The insurance is provided by Lloyd’s, and it covers up to $100 M of investors funds.
+The insurance is provided by Lloyd’s, and it covers up to $100 M of investors' funds in cold wallets.

 Judging by the experience of many fellow investors on Nexo, it's hard to believe that any insurance is of any value to you as Nexo often fails to display the crypto that you have deposited on your Nexo wallet.

 Be aware, that the insurance doesn't protect you from a potential scam.
 Nexo is deploying your funds, which means that they are not stored in cold wallets and hence not insured.